A Continuous Teleoperation Subspace with Empirical and Algorithmic Mapping Algorithms for Non-Anthropomorphic Hands: Introduction

-In an earlier version of this study~\cite{meeker2018}, we have introduced the concept of a teleoperation subspace defined exclusively via empirical mapping, and validated it with teleoperation experiments on a single robotic hand for a single task.
-Here we show that the subspace can be defined in a hand-independent fashion by considering variations in the grasped object shape, and introduce a fully automated process for creating mappings into this subspace.
-We also validate both mapping methods with multiple manipulation tasks on two kinematically distinct robotic hands.
+In an earlier version of this study~\cite{meeker2018}, we introduced the concept of a teleoperation subspace defined exclusively via empirical mapping, and validated it with teleoperation experiments on a single robotic hand for a single task.
+Here, we show that the subspace can be defined in a hand-independent fashion by considering variations in the grasped object shape, and introduce an automated process for creating mappings into this subspace.
+4-10{We also expand our validation of the subspace considerably with experiments that test our mapping methods with two manipulation tasks on two kinematically distinct robotic hands.
+These experiments show that the subspace is relevant to teleoperation for multiple manipulation tasks and it is more intuitive for novices than the state-of-the-art.}.